High-fidelity entanglement and coherent multi-qubit mapping in an atom array

 Our study focuses on three distinct qubit types (Fig.~\ref{fig1}a), out of 4 atomic levels: the $m_F=-1/2$ hyperfine state of the ground state \ground (\gzero), the $m_F=\mp1/2$ hyperfine states of the metastable \clock (\mzero and \mone), and the \rydberg ~Rydberg state with $n\approx58$ (\rzero) identified in~\cite{peper2025spectroscopy}.
 The $o$-qubit widely employed in optical clock metrology consists of \gzero and \mone ~\cite{ludlow2015optical}.
 We implement global single-qubit $X$-rotations for this qubit with a typical Rabi frequency of \FreqClockRabiMPP, while virtual $Z$-rotations are controlled with the optical phase.
 The $m$-qubit is encoded in the nuclear spin states \mzero and \mone~\cite{lis2023midcircuit,ma2022universal}, with $X$-rotations performed using optical Raman rotations~\cite{lis2023midcircuit}.
 To minimize the scattering error during the single-qubit operations, we employ phase tracking for $Z$-rotations where our qubit splitting is \FreqQubitSplit in the typical magnetic field of \NumbersBField.
 Finally, the $r$-qubit is defined between \mone and \rzero.
 Using a \WavelengthUV ultraviolet (UV) laser, we drive the qubit with a Rabi frequency of around \FreqRydbergRabi via a single-photon excitation.

 Fig.~\ref{fig1} visualizes the mapping of an entangled state.
 We first show the transfer of the entangled Bell state from the $m$-qubit to the $o$-qubit (see Fig.~\ref{fig1}b).
 Using a high-fidelity two-qubit gate (detailed later), we generate the $(\ket{00}-i\ket{11})/\sqrt{2}$ Bell state in the $m$-qubit manifold.
 The loss-detected fidelity of this Bell state is \FidelityBellMetaLossdetected based on the average of the Bell state population, \FidelityBellMetaLossdetectedPop, and amplitude of parity oscillations, \FidelityBellMetaLossdetectedParity(Fig.~\ref{fig1}c); we estimate \FidelityBellMetaLossdetectedMcorr Bell state fidelity after correcting for measurement errors (Methods).
 To transfer the entangled state to the $o$-qubit, we apply two consecutive $\pi$-pulses first to the $o$-, then the $m$-manifold.
-The loss-detected fidelity of the transferred Bell state results in \FidelityBellClockLossdetected~(Fig.~\ref{fig1}d).
+The loss-detected fidelity of the transferred Bell state results in \FidelityBellClockLossdetected~with a population of \FidelityBellClockLossdetectedPop and parity oscillation amplitude of \FidelityBellClockLossdetectedParity~(Fig.~\ref{fig1}d).
+During the mapping to the $o$-qubit, tweezers are turned off to avoid differential light shift from the non-magic wavelength tweezer.